Gestational weight gain: Food access

 Food security is defined as consistent access, geographically or financially, to sufficient, nutritious, and affordable food and has been theorized to be a cause of excess gestational weight gain.
-Women that only have access to fast food, for example, would be considered to be "lower food security", and these women might be more likely to suffer from excess gestational weight gain because the food available is cheap, but high in calories.
+Women who only have access to fast food, for example, would be considered to be "lower food security", and these women might be more likely to suffer from excess gestational weight gain because the food available is cheap but high in calories.
 Having access to affordable and nutritious food has been linked to a lesser risk of impaired glucose tolerance. which is related to excess gestational weight gain.

 It is not uncommon for there to be a correlation between socioeconomic status and food security; that is, women of low socioeconomic status have been reported to have low food security, particularly in terms of the affordability of nutritious food.
 Some women of low socioeconomic status claim that they feel pressure to eat more during pregnancy out of the fear that they are not providing their babies with enough food.
 With low food security, these women would consume high calorie food in significant quantities, potentially leading to excess gestational weight gain.
 There seems to be a negative correlation between food security and excess gestational weight gain that is sometimes related to socioeconomic status.